shan18/Depth-Estimation-Segmentation/docs/training.md

 This experiment had the following features:

 - Initial Learning Rate: 0.1
+- Learning Rate is manually reduced by 10 after 3 epochs.
 - Image resolution change during training
   - First 3 epochs: 96x96
   - Epoch 4-6: 160x160
+- This models reaches an IoU for 0.92 and RMSE of 0.014 which makes it the best of the models tested above.

 The code for the experiment can be found in the Google Colab link mentioned above as well as [here](../Depth_Estimation_Segmentation_ResNet.ipynb).